15 Top Insurtech VCs Active Right Now

 10. PJC

-PJC is an early-stage venture capital firm that invests in companies building for the enterprise, consumer, and artificial intelligence markets.
-They focus on providing foundational capital and support to startups during their initial growth phases.
+PJC is an early-stage venture capital firm that invests in enterprise, consumer, and artificial intelligence companies.
+They are active from the seed stage onward, backing founders in sectors including FinTech and InsurTech.

-- Industries of focus: Enterprise, consumer, AI, FinTech, and InsurTech
+- Industries of focus: Enterprise, Consumer, Artificial Intelligence (AI), FinTech, InsurTech

 - Geographical presence: Boston, Massachusetts

-- Notable portfolio companies: Nest, Expensify, Nexamp, and Appcast
+- Notable portfolio companies: Nest, Expensify, Nexamp, Evergage

 - Number of investments: 133